 Mediation in Palo Alto

 Mediation is a casual, non-adversarial means to solve divorce issues such as property division, spousal support, child support, child custody, and visitation.
+It is a form of alternative dispute resolution, along with arbitration.
 Spouses meet together with a mediator in the hopes of creating a fair and agreeable settlement to all of their marital issues.

 Children and Divorce